 What is Customer Dwell Time?

-Customer dwell time is the length of time a customer stays at your location.
-In restaurants, it is also called table turn time.
-Customer dwell time is used to measure the efficiency of their staff of servicing their customers.
-This combined with customer satisfaction has a direct correlation to revenue production efficiency of your staff.
+First, customer dwell time is the length of time a customer stays at your location.
+For instance, in restaurants, it is also called table turn time.
+Overall, customer dwell time is used to measure the efficiency of their staff of servicing their customers.
+As a result, this combined with customer satisfaction has a direct correlation to revenue production efficiency of your staff.